kaliop-uk/kueueingbundle/readme.md

     A basic limitation you can implement is to whitelist the commands available for execution via queue messages; this is set up via parameters.yml

-* A CLI command which can be used to test the above (scheduling remote execution of console commands)
+* A CLI command which can be used to test the above (distribute execution of console commands)

-* MessageConsumer, MessageProducer and test cli command to schedule execution of XMLRPC calls to remote servers (note that you will need to install the phpxmlrpc\phpxmlrpc package for this to work)
+* MessageConsumer and MessageProducer classes to distribute execution of XMLRPC calls to remote servers (note that you will need to install the phpxmlrpc\phpxmlrpc package for this to work)

 * MessageConsumer and MessageProducer classes which can execute methods exposed by Symfony services.
     A basic limitation you can implement is to whitelist the service methods  available for execution via queue messages;
     this is set up via parameters.yml

 * An event: kaliop_queueing.message_received, which your services can listen to by usage of tag kaliop_queueing.event_listener
     This allows to filter received messages to introduce e.g. security, logging or other cross-cutting concerns.